sarfraznawaz2005/meter/README.md

 You can use `username` and `password` config options to setup basic HTTP authentication for Meter interface to be accessed.
 Once setup, user should provide correct username and password to access Meter page(s).

+Alternatively, you can use `middleware` config option to apply your own auth middleware, etc

 ## Ignoring Things ##

 You can use `ignore_paths` and `ignore_commands` config options to ignore desired pages or commands from being monitored by Meter.